-Important Administration Instructions Advise patients that linezolid may be taken with or without food
+Important Administration Instructions

-Peripheral and Optic Neuropathy

-Advise patients to inform their physician if they experience changes in vision while taking linezolid [see Warnings and Precautions (5.2)].
-Serotonin Syndrome and opioids [see Warnings and Precautions (5.3)].
-Potential Interactions Producing Elevation of Blood Pressure

-Advise patients to inform their physician if taking serotonergic agents, including serotonin re-uptake inhibitors or other antidepressants
+Advise patients that linezolid for oral suspension may be taken with or without food.
+Peripheral and Optic Neuropathy is to inform their physician if they experience changes in vision while taking linezolid for oral suspension [see Warnings and Precautions (5.2/].
+Serotonin Syndrome Advise patients to inform their physician if taking serotonergic agents, including serotonin re-uptake inhibitors or other antidepressants and opioids [see